Sera91/Accessing_Leonardo/README.md

 ## Setting conda environment

-After loading the git module ( module load git) you can clone this repo in your $HOME on Leonardo, and then you can simply run:
+After loading the git module ( module load git) you can clone this repo in your $HOME on Leonardo, cd in the testing-Jupyter subfolder and run with bash the setup_conda.sh script

+To load any needed module usefule for DL applications you need first to load the user profile: module load profile/deeplrn and then you can simply run: